 For how long should I infuse the water?

-If you infuse for 4 or more hours, though, be sure to remove the fruits and herbs from the water, then store the infused water in the fridge for up to 3-4 days.
-Taking the fruit and herbs out of the water will prevent the fruit from decomposing in the water and creating floaters.
+If you infuse for 4 or more hours, though, be sure to remove the fruits and herbs from the water, then store the infused water in the fridge for up to 3 days.
+Removing the infused fruits from the water will prevent the fruit from decomposing in the water and potentially creating undesirable flavors.

 How long do infused waters last?

-Drinking the water the same day or next day is optimal, but you can drink your refrigerated infused waters within 3-4 days of infusing.
+Drinking the water the same day or next day is optimal, but you can drink your refrigerated infused waters within 3 days of infusing.
 However, you should always drink un-refrigerated infused waters the same day as infusing.
-Remember that, unlike commercial fruit juices that you buy in the store, infused waters are not pasteurized or filled with preservatives.
+Unlike commercial fruit juices that you buy in the store, infused waters are not pasteurized or filled with preservatives.
 Infused waters are meant to be consumed fresh, just like the very fruits you are putting into them.

 Generally, citrus fruits such as lemons will last longer in your infused water than fleshy fruits such as honeydew.
 In fact, lemon and lime are natural preservatives and can help to keep an infused water looking and tasting fresh.
-Do beware of citrus rinds, however, as they can create bitter flavors after just a few hours.
+Do be cautious with citrus rinds, however, as they can create bitter flavors after just a few hours.
 My favorite trick is cut the rinds off of citrus before infusing.